Robert Mugabe resigns after 37 years as Zimbabwe's leader

 The party he co-founded to usher the country into independence ousted him, the military that he commanded placed him under house arrest and his most powerful allies abandoned him.

-Mugabe rose to power as a freedom fighter and was once regarded as Zimbabwe's own Nelson Mandela, but he quickly waged a campaign of oppression to shore up his authority, extinguishing the political opposition through violent crackdowns.
+Mugabe rose to power as a freedom fighter and was once regarded as Zimbabwe's own Nelson Mandela.
+But he quickly waged a campaign of oppression to shore up his authority, extinguishing the political opposition through violent crackdowns.

 Mugabe's hardline policies also pushed the country into poverty.
 Its flourishing economy began to disintegrate after a program of land seizures from white farmers, and agricultural output plummeted and inflation soared.